kalepail/soroban-quest/quests/1-hello-world/README.md

 sq login
 ```

-to sign in with your Discord account.
+to sign in with your Discord acccount.
 You'll then be prompted to complete KYC
 or submit tax information, if either are required of you.

 **Note:** If you haven't completed the KYC flow and tax submission on the